F5Networks/f5-telemetry-streaming/docs/output-example.rst

 APM Request Log
 ---------------
 ..
-NOTE:: Log streams from LTM, AFM, ASM, and APM are not configured by Telemetry Streaming, they must be configured with AS3 or another method.
+NOTE:: Log streams from LTM, AFM, ASM, and APM are not configured by BIG-IP Telemetry Streaming, they must be configured with BIG-IP AS3 or another method.

-**New**: Telemetry Streaming 1.17 adds a timestamp, highlighted in yellow.
+**New**: F5 BIG-IP Telemetry Streaming 1.17 adds a timestamp, highlighted in yellow.
 You will not see this output in versions prior to 1.17.

 .. literalinclude:: ../examples/output/request_logs/apm_request_log.json
     :language: json